 Dawn knew all about most demons’ penchant for gambling.
-It was one of the few mental weapons a good demon retrieval specialist could use against them.
+It was one of the few mental weapons a good demon capture specialist could use against them.
 But it was dangerous.
 Even the more evolved demons felt only two emotions—lust and anger.
 Both were legendary.
 The latter often fatal.

 This man had to be out of his mind to risk gambling with a demon like Rofocale over something so…insignificant in the grand scheme of things.
 Again she wondered, what did this nameless, handsome demon want from her?

 She shifted nervously as his gaze slid down the length of her body, what was visible under her fluttering raincoat, and back up again.
 “My name is Galen.
 Galen McManus.”